Bodoral/Bodoral/README.md

 - 🔭 I’m currently working on IR and LLM Fine-tunning
-- 🌱 Intrested in learning low-level optimazation for large model scaling ande serving
+- 🌱 Intrested in learning low-level optimazation for large model scaling and serving

 <!--
 **Bodoral/Bodoral** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.